Joyce’s Mind = Blown

 She doesn’t even NEED “motherfucker” when she has “acknowledgement”.

-Though I’m not entirely ruling out the late appearance of a punctuative “bitch”.
+Though I’m not entirely ruling out the late appearance of a punctuative “bongo”.

 EVOLUTION MOTHERFUCKER!
 DO YOU UNDERSTAND IT!?

 So you understand the concepts I’m saying to you!?
 DESCRIBE WHAT DINOSAURS LOOKED LIKE!
-Did they look like a bitch!?
+Did they look like a bongo!?

 I got it.